ChrisKlug/web-dev-workshop/labs/lab3/lab3.md

 var db = builder.AddSqlServer("sqlserver");
 ```

 This will make sure that a SQL Server container is set up when you run the project.
-However, as containers a ephemeral, it is recomended to add a data volume to store the data.
+However, as containers are ephemeral, it is recommended to add a data volume to store the data.
 So, go ahead and call the `WithDataVolume()` extension method to add a data volume

 ```csharp
 builder.AddSqlServer("sqlserver")
         .WithDataVolume("webdevworkshopdata");
 ```

 As starting the SQL Server container is a bit on the slow side, it is a good idea to leave it running once it has been started.
-This con be configured by calling the `WithLifetime()` method, passing in `ContainerLifetime.Persistent`.
+This can be configured by calling the `WithLifetime()` method, passing in `ContainerLifetime.Persistent`.

 ```csharp
 builder.AddSqlServer("sqlserver")